Solar Powered Silence With the SolarMaax Watermaker

 Years ago we bought a 12-volt portable water maker, and while it reliably produced fresh water, its drawbacks soon became apparent.
 The cumbersome size complicated storage and each use required setting it up anew.
 Noise levels were intolerably high, both on deck and inside the boat, necessitating hearing protection.
 Moreover, the lack of a straightforward flushing mechanism made maintenance tedious, especially when we wanted to keep the system ready without resorting to full pickling.
 The flushing process was just as inconvenient as regular operation, demanding setup and enduring the noise all over again.

-So we shopped around and researched water makers, and as you probably know there are many out there ranging from full systems in enclosures to “build your own” systems.
-We decided on the SolarMaax system from ElectroMaax because it met all our criteria for a marine watermaker.
+We shopped around and researched watermakers, and as you probably know there are many out there ranging from full systems in enclosures to build your own systems.

 • Readily available parts that are easily sourced.